Belgian steel workers clash with police over job losses

 “There is less and less confidence in Mr Mittal, because after so many promises and then so many very huge decisions, it is quite difficult to discuss with him,” Foreign Minister Didier Reynders said on his arrival.

-In France, ArcelorMittal has promised there will be no forced layoffs after the French government threatened to nationalise its plant in Florange after it announced the idling of two blast furnaces.
+In France, ArcelorMittal has promised there will be no forced layoffs after the French government threatened to nationalize its plant in Florange after it announced the idling of two blast furnaces.